Adult Mental Health

 The SMI Team has implemented a Dialectical Behavioral Therapy (DBT) Program that includes the DBT Skills Groups and therapists utilizing the DBT approach.
 The group is facilitated by a staff member who has participated in a two year intensive training in Dialectical Behavioral Therapy.
 This training was taught by the Dr. Marsha Linehan Behavioral Tech Team from Seattle, WA.
 DBT is an evidenced based treatment for teaching skills to improve emotional regulation, distress tolerance, interpersonal effectiveness, and mindfulness.
 This group is open to all enrolled clients who want to learn skills “to make their lives worth living.”

 Peer support services are an essential part of the treatment team.
-Peer Support Specialists are people who have been consumers and have experienced mental illness and/or abuse of substances.
+Peer Support Specialists are people who have been members and have experienced mental illness and/or abuse of substances.
 They know what it’s like.
 They can empathize and help others to successfully navigate their recovery.

 In order to become a Peer Support Specialist, a person is required to successfully complete Peer Support Training.
 Peer Support Training (PST) at the Guidance Center is a 48 hour curriculum offered periodically throughout the year.
 This training meets Tuesdays and Thursdays, from 9:00 am to 4:00 pm, over a period of four weeks.